Home » Buildings » Stadiums » Construction Update: First Seats Installed at New Highmark Stadium

 The stadium design combines function and form with a 360-degree canopy that covers 65 percent of seats, protects fans from rain, and enhances the stadium’s appearance.
 Advanced features include heated concourses, heated seating areas, and the world’s largest snow melt system.
 High-tech sensors control this system to regulate snow accumulation on the roof.

-With the new Highmark Stadium topping out milestone reached, activity is progressing on both the interior and exterior of the stadium.
+As the construction of the New Highmark stadium continues with latest update showing first seats have been installed, activity is progressing on both the interior and exterior of the stadium.
 The construction team, led by Gilbane/Turner, is currently installing the canopy at the top level, which will be 116 feet above grade, roughly twice the height of the existing stadium.
-At the same time, precast material is being put in place to form the building’s exterior shell.
-This spring, the outside of the building will be transformed through the installation of architectural panels, perforated metal, and glass that offers views of Lake Erie and the downtown Buffalo area.
+At the same time, workers are putting precast material in place to form the building’s exterior shell.
+This spring, architectural panels, perforated metal, and glass will transform the outside of the building, offering views of Lake Erie and the downtown Buffalo area.

 Yet another feature of the new stadium is technology.
 With two enormous video boards and a cutting-edge acoustic system, the stadium will treat fans to a world-class audiovisual experience, enabling them to catch every play to its maximum potential.
 The upper deck will offer panoramic views of the region, including Lake Erie, downtown Buffalo.
 And the surrounding Boston Hills, offering a unique atmosphere for sports and concerts.